 Pin Speaker Cable Connectors

 Pin connectors are similar to banana plugs, but slightly thinner.

 They are also very simple to install and prevent the problem of fraying that is associated with bare wire.
 This will make installation easier and will look cleaner.
 Plus, they tend to stay in place much better than bare wire connections.

 They’re also very inexpensive.
-I like these Deadbolt Flex Pin Connectors (Link to Amazon) because they are flexible and accommodating for installation in tight areas behind a speaker or amplifier.
+I like these Deadbolt Flex pin connectors because they are flexible and accommodating for installation in tight areas behind a speaker or amplifier.